mohitpai/journey-optimizer.en/help/using/building-journeys/using-custom-actions.md

 >[!NOTE]
 >
 >You cannot pass a simple collection in custom action parameters.
-More complex collection fields (arrays of objects) are not supported.
 Also note that the parameters have an expected format (example: string, decimal, etc.).
 You must be careful to respect these expected formats.

 ## URL configuration